sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--db="<value>"`: The target `schema(s)` to validate.
 Comma-separated values are accepted.
 Supply "all" to validate all schemas. (default: [all])
 * `--feedback`: provide feedback about this command by opening up a Github discussion
+* `--skip-out-of-band-migrations`: Do not attempt to validate out-of-band migration status.

 ### sg migration describe